acepag/AP---Code-Institute---Individual-Project-2025-/README.md

 GitHub

-8.) ▶ How to Run the Project
+8.) ▶ How to Run the Project:
 _____________________________________________________________________________________________________________________________________________

 Clone the repository: